 Image Credit: Guatemala Cardamom Production

 Dry the pods for six to seven days right after harvesting.
-Store the Cardamom pods into an airtight container.
+Store the Cardamom pods in an airtight container.
 Place the container in a dry place, far from direct sunlight in order to be preserved for a much longer time.

 Collect the seeds once the pods become dry and when it’s easier to break open.
-Place the pods in a bowl, thresh the pod carefully by applying light pressure to it so as to break the dried seed pods.
+Place the pods in a bowl, and thresh the pod carefully by applying light pressure to it so as to break the dried seed pods.